 - Working with grief

-- Spiritual concerns around end-of-life
+- Spiritual concerns that arise around end-of-life

 - Special populations within the Jewish community